 PICKING PLANTS FOR YOUR DECORATIVE GREEN WALL

-Choosing the right plants for your green wall will help you lower the overall cost of green wall ownership, minimising maintenance and plant replacement costs.
+Choosing the right plants for your green wall will help you lower the overall cost of green wall ownership, minimizing maintenance and plant replacement costs.
 Here’s a few things to consider when choosing plants for your vertical garden.

-Weather and sunlight
+Weather and Sunlight

 The right lighting and weather conditions are absolutely imperative to the health of your plants.
 If, for example, you live in a very cold, dry climate and you choose plants that thrive in warm, tropical conditions, your green wall is unlikely to survive.